-The Rockets went through some rebuilding recently following the retirement of Yao Ming, certainly one of the most popular players the NBA has ever seen, and are one their way up now.
+The Rockets went through some rebuilding recently following the retirement of Yao Ming, certainly, one of the most popular players the NBA has ever seen, and are on their way up now.
 James Harden has blossomed since coming to Houston in a trade from Oklahoma City.
 Dwight Howard elected to sign with Houston in the 2013 offseason.

 New Faces Make an Impact for Rockets

 The Houston Rockets entered the 2015 playoffs as the second seed in the Western Conference.
-They began their playoff run against the seventh seeded Dallas Mavericks, who were going backwards as the season came to a close.
+They began their playoff run against the seventh-seeded Dallas Mavericks, who were going backward as the season came to a close.
 The Rockets were expected to win this one easily, and they did, in five games, 4-1.
-The Rockets advanced to the second round where they met the 3rd seeded Los Angeles Clippers.
+The Rockets advanced to the second round where they met the 3rd seed Los Angeles Clippers.
 This one was billed as going either way, and it went the full seven, with the Rockets prevailing 4 games to 3.